kedro-org/kedro/docs/source/data/advanced_data_catalog_usage.md

 io.save("test_data_set", data2)
 ```

-We do not recommend passing exact load and/or save versions, since it might lead to inconsistencies between operations.
+We do not recommend passing exact load or save versions, since it might lead to inconsistencies between operations.
 For example, if versions for load and save operations do not match, a save operation would result in a `UserWarning`.

 Imagine a simple pipeline with two nodes, where B takes the output from A. If you specify the load-version of the data for B to be `my_data_2023_08_16.csv`, the data that A produces (`my_data_20230818.csv`) is not used.